GeorgeWeb/syclref/_api-docs/multi_pointer.h/cl%253A%253Asycl%253A%253Amulti_ptr%253C const void%2C asp %253E/index.md

 ---

-Generic pointer class, specialization for const void.
+Generic pointer class, specialization for const void. aspThe address space the pointer class points to.

 Defined in multi_pointer.h